 5. Turbo Kid (2015) – Greek Mythology

-The Apocalypse has happened and now the world has become a savage wasteland trapped in a permanent nuclear winter.
+The Apocalypse has happened, and now the world has become a savage wasteland trapped in a permanent nuclear winter.

 A young orphan finds an ancient turbocharged weapon as powerful as a thunderbolt which allows the hero to take on Zeus and his evil comrades at their own game.

 The writing is on the wall for Olympus.

-This is a pretty cool movie.
+Turbo Kid is a pretty cool movie.
 It gets pretty gory in certain scenes.

 6. Prometheus (2012) – Greek Mythology

-The crew discover that the Greek Gods and Goddesses don’t want mankind to be able to reach them.

-Trying to contact the head of the Greek Gods is fraught with danger.
+The crew discovers that the Greek Gods and Goddesses don’t want mankind to find them and trying to contact the head of the Greek Gods is fraught with danger.